 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-The MSc Entrepreneurship and Innovation: Extended offers a postgraduate route towards launching your career as an entrepreneur and innovator in your chosen field.
-It also acts as a bridge into enterprise if your undergraduate degree was in another subject area.
+We welcome students from business and non-business backgrounds to our vibrant and dynamic MSc Entrepreneurship and Innovation: Extended.
+It acts as a bridge into enterprise if your undergraduate degree was in another subject area and builds on your knowledge if you’re already familiar with business and management theory.
 Additionally, it’s an excellent option if you’ve been working in a relevant field gaining degree-level knowledge through experience and self-study rather than formal education.
 This master’s aims to expand the knowledge and expertise you’ve gained through your undergraduate or professional work and pave the way for you to achieve your ambitions.

 On successfully completing the course, you’ll be invited to continue your education via the MPhil and PhD degrees that are available at the University of Bolton.